Virgin Atlantic eyes over 80 new routes at expanded Heathrow | Devdiscourse

-Virgin Atlantic said on Wednesday it is hoping to add over 80 new routes to its network after a third runway is built at London's Heathrow Airport to challenge British Airways owner IAG's dominance at the airport.
-Heathrow's expansion is due for completion in 2026 after lawmakers voted strongly in favor of the third runway in June 2018, although environmentalists and local groups are challenging the plans in court.
+Virgin Atlantic said on Wednesday it is hoping to add over 80 new routes to its network after a third runway is built at London's Heathrow Airport to challenge the dominance of British Airways owner IAG at the airport.
+Heathrow's expansion is scheduled for completion in 2026 after lawmakers voted strongly in favor of the third runway last year, although environmentalists and local groups are challenging the plans in court.

 Virgin Atlantic said it could serve up to 84 new locations from the expanded airport compared to its current 19.
 The plans would depend on Britain changing how it allocates slots to airlines.
 Currently, Heathrow is dominated by IAG but rules governing the allocation of slots are under review by the government.